How to Brine Your Turkey and Why You Should

 - Turn the turkey over once or twice.

-You get a good night’s sleep while Tom Turkey is absorbing all that awesome brining liquid and getting all moist and plump.
+You get a good night’s sleep while Tom Turkey absorbs all that awesome brining liquid and gets all moist and plump.

 Brining Solution for Your Turkey